What's in our Corona Virus Info section:

 All non-essential shops and premises have been ordered to close until further notice.
 For more details of what counts as essential and non-essential, check this guidance note from the government.

 Oxford City Council has collated useful information with links to guidance on staying at home, school closures, council tenants, waste collection and other issues.
 It also has guidance translated into other languages.
+For anyone facing financial hardship of any kind, they have also recently launched a directory of the essential support that is currently available remotely.
+Help is available from the council for anyone who needs it - you can call them on 01865 249 811.

 In addition,Money Saving Expert has a comprehensive guide to your financial rights as well as help for renters and guidance on things like topping up prepaid energy.